sriyogesh94/dcos-docs/1.10/tutorials/dcos-101/cli.md

 To get started with this tutorial, you should have access to a running DC/OS cluster with at least a single master node and 3 agent nodes (of which one is a public agent node).
 If you don't have these requirements set up, please follow the [setup instructions](/docs/1.10/installing/) for various cloud providers, on-premise, or vagrant setups.
 If you are unsure which option to choose, then we recommend using the <a href="https://downloads.dcos.io/dcos/stable/aws.html" target="_blank">AWS templates</a>.

-**Note**: For this tutorial a setup with a single master node is suffcient, but for running production workloads you should have multiple master nodes.
+**Note**: For this tutorial a setup with a single master node is sufficient, but for running production workloads you should have multiple master nodes.

 # Objective
 You have access to your cluster and have already taken a first look at the GUI.
 You can also access the cluster from your local machine via the DC/OS CLI.